About Us

 The vision for renovations of the house, which had been empty for two years, was to create an atmosphere where guests would enjoy spending time, like visiting grandmom’s house.
 A relaxing and calming feel while bringing the eclectic, vintage and shabby chic design to it.
 Touches from Patti’s own childhood memories of visits to her grandparents’ homes were included.
 The colors and designs help The Teacup have the nostalgia of visiting grandmom with a loving, homey feel.

-As you look around, you’ll see some of the original features of the home from as early as the late 1700s.
-In the Gift Shop we discovered the original brick wall from the early 1800s, and we uncovered wallpaper from the early 1900s.
+Throughout the space, you will discover beautifully preserved details of the original home, with some architectural features dating back as far as the late 1700s.
+While curating our Legacy Gift Shop, we were delighted to uncover a piece of history hidden within the walls: an original brick wall dating back to the early 1800s and wallpaper from the early 1900s.
+These discoveries serve as a beautiful reminder of the many stories our building has held over the centuries.
 The Dining Room now shows its original wood beams from 1761.
-To enhance that charm of the beams overhead, a mantel from 1912 was added to the fireplace.
+To highlight the building’s historic charm and perfectly complement the original beams overhead, a mantel from 1912 was added to the fireplace.

 Patti and her team truly hope you enjoy your visit and come back for years to come.